darylldoyle/svg-sanitizer/README.md

 ```

+## Output

+This will either return a sanitized SVG/XML string or boolean `false` if XML parsing failed (usually due to a badly formatted file).

 ## Options

 You may pass your own whitelist of tags and attributes by using the `Sanitizer::setAllowedTags` and `Sanitizer::setAllowedAttrs` methods respectively.